Homer D. Angell

-Homer Daniel Angell (January 12, 1875 – March 31, 1968) was a Republican U.S. congressman from Oregon, serving eight terms from 1939 to 1955.
+Homer Daniel Angell (January 12, 1875 – March 31, 1968) was an American lawyer and politician who served eight terms as a Republican U.S. congressman from Oregon from 1939 to 1955.

 Biography

 Angell was born on a farm near The Dalles, Oregon in 1875.
 He received his undergraduate degree from the University of Oregon in 1900 and his law degree from Columbia University in 1903, after which he returned to Portland to begin his law practice.

 Political career

 He was elected to the Oregon House of Representatives in 1929, 1931, and 1935 and the Oregon State Senate in 1937.

+Congress

 He resigned that seat in 1938 to run for the United States House of Representatives, representing Oregon's 3rd congressional district.
 Angell was elected and served eight terms.
 In 1954, Angell was defeated for the Republican nomination by future Oregon governor Tom McCall.

 Personal

 Angell's first wife was Mayme Henton Angell; they married in 1908.
 She died in 1951 after a long illness.

 Angell married his long-time secretary Margaret Clagget after 1951, shortly before being sworn in for his seventh term.